 The wine and spirits retail market in Norway is controlled by the government monopoly Vinmonopolet.
-The monopoly regulates all domestic access to spirits.
 Wine and spirits sales through ordinary retail stores are not allowed.
 Both an approved importer/agent and distributor are required in order to enter the market.
 Gaining approvals to include wines and other alcoholic beverages on Vinmonopolet's retail list is cumbersome, leading to complaints from U.S. wine exporters about the limited variety of U.S. wines available to Norwegian consumers.
+Although Vinmonopolet asserts that its processes for selecting and purchasing wines are neutral, its six-month marketing and product plans are so detailed and narrow as to significantly constrain competitive supply.
 Products chosen for sale through Vinmonopolet must meet annual minimum sales quotas or they are dropped from the basic list inventory.
-Advertising of alcoholic beverages is strictly prohibited.
+Existing wine suppliers benefit from exposure in the stores, a situation exacerbated by the strict ban on advertising of alcoholic beverages.